dougbreaux/dougbreaux.github.io/_posts/2020-02-07-ssh-hop-with-manual-login.md

 For instance, below I have a DB2 port tunneled on 60000, an HTTP port tunneled on 8081->8080, a Dynamic Socks tunnel on 8888, and I'm about to add a Windows Remote Desktop port on 3390->3389.

 ![putty-proxy-tunnels-tunnels.png](/assets/putty-proxy-tunnels-tunnels.png)

+**NOTE** you _could_ run the dynamic tunnel - my 8888 - up in the initial "Jump" connection instead.
+If you only need SOCKS connectivity to things the _jump host_ can reach.
+As opposed to things the _tunnel host_ can also reach.

 ## Notes